beovideskevin/aArt/README.md

 # aArt

-This is a JS app for creating ASCII art artworks: [aArt](https://aart.eldiletante.com/).
+I created this PWA to generate ASCII art artworks.
+I built it using only vanilla JS and added a worker for cache so the application works offline too.

 The images I created with it are in the gallery [eldiletante.com](https://www.eldiletante.com)

 # BUGS